Day Twelve of Everyday Inspiration leads me to write a critique of a piece of work.

 I should have bought a bottle of the liqueur to make it to the end of the book, as I badly needed it.
 The narrative was most of the times disturbingly cruel, and I will tell you why.

-Teenagers discover that they have the power to produce electrical sparks with their hands that can either badly injure or kill people.
+Teenagers discover that they have the power to produce electrical sparks with their hands that can either severely injure or kill people.
 Men, for that matter.
 Older women find out that they can also awaken their power.

 Reading the history of Baileys, you learn that in the tradition of the inventive Irish spirit, they created the recipe with a kitchen mixer.
 Blending cream and whiskey wasn’t initially possible until three years of trials for a perfect blend.